vorteapp/.github/profile/README.md

 ### Our mission
 Vorte exists to solve the **trust dilemma of running your mission online from day one**.

 We are building an abstract, offline-capable, cross-platform UI combined with a **zero-knowledge cloud service** and a **verifiable, per-resource IAM system**.
-This foundation powers Vorte end-to-end.
+This foundation will power Vorte end-to-end.

 On top of it, we will build customer-facing features **with Finnish entrepreneurs and businesses in mind**.
 The goal is simple but demanding: solve as many ground-level problems as possible in the most intuitive way possible, while delivering top-tier UX.